-Attendance & Lateness Policy
+Attendance Policy

 Attendance is expected and mandatory for classroom times and co-curricular activities.
-Regular attendance is a critical component of academic success and students are expected to attend all scheduled classes unless there is a legitimate reason for absence.
-Students are also expected to be on time for all classes and co-curricular activities.

-Each unexcused absence will affect the final grade by 0,75% up to a maximum of 10%.
-Each incident of tardiness (late arrivals to or early departures from class) is 0.25% off the final grade.
-Excessive unexcused absences (14 or more) may result in a failing grade or disciplinary action.
+All students are allowed unexcused absences, which do not need to be justified.
+It is the student's responsibility to keep them in case of real necessity. i.e., sickness or any other unforeseen inconvenience that may prevent students from being in class.
+More than 2 absences will affect your final grade by 2% per absence up to a maximum of 10%.
+Excessive unexcused absences may result in a failing grade or disciplinary action.
 It is the student's responsibility to be aware of the number of absences or late arrivals for each course, and to ask the instructor when in doubt.